SmalltalkWeb/SmalltalkWeb.github.io/README.md

 ### T
 - [TeaPot](https://github.com/zeroflag/Teapot): Teapot is micro web framework for Pharo Smalltalk on top of the Zinc HTTP components, that focuses on simplicity and ease of use.
+    + [TeaLight](https://github.com/astares/Tealight): Tealight is a web and REST framework for Pharo.
+It defines a few extensions to the Teapot web framework to make the (tea) time you spend with the Pharo Teapot system even easier.

 ### W
 - [WebST](https://github.com/SmalltalkWeb/WebST): Develop in Pharo, run Web Components = HTML + JS + CSS.